Nonlinear Schr\"odinger Equations on looping-edge graphs with $\delta'$-type interactions: Introduction

-The statement of the orbital (in)stability results in Theorems \ref{1stability1} and \ref{2stability2} are based on the abstract framework established by Grillakis, Shath and Strauss in \cite{GSS2, GSS1}.
-By convenience of the reader (and for futures studies), we establish in Theorem \ref{2main} an adaptation of such abstract results for the case of looping edge graphs.
+The statements of the orbital (in)stability results in Theorems~\ref{1stability1} and~\ref{2stability2} are based on the abstract framework established by Grillakis, Shatah, and Strauss in \cite{GSS2, GSS1} adapted to the case of metric graphs.
+For the convenience of the reader, we present in Theorem~\ref{2main} an adaptation of these abstract results to the particular case of looping-edge graphs.